Dwight-Englewood/ftc-guides/README.md

-# ftc-programming-guide
+# ftc-guides

-A guide to programming in FTC, written by experienced members of Dwight-Englewood Robotics Teams 207 Critical Mass (Wen Plotnick, Robert Aburustum) and 13048 Absolute Zero (Tanay Kane).
+Various guides to various parts of FTC, written by experienced/graduating members of Dwight-Englewood Robotics Teams 207 Critical Mass (Wen Plotnick, Robert Aburustum) and 13048 Absolute Zero (Tanay Kane).

 This is a heavy work in progress.

+If you contributed, make sure to add yourself here!